DexwoxBusiness/aelus-aether/libs/code_graph_rag/README.md

     queries=queries,
 )

-# Tenant context is automatically added to all nodes and edges
+# Tenant context infrastructure is ready
+# Actual node/edge dictionary updates will be completed in AAET-86
 updater.run()
 ```

-**Note:** The `tenant_id` and `repo_id` are automatically added to all node and edge dictionaries during graph construction.
+**Note:** AAET-83 provides the infrastructure for tenant context.
+The actual injection of `tenant_id` and `repo_id` into node/edge dictionaries will be completed in AAET-86 (Parser Service Wrapper).

 ---